Ivavgunevhf/downloaders/README.md

 - Copy and Paste the code into when on the correct page / website.

 - Read the rest of the instructions on the page if and when the tool runs.

+Known Issues: (Might never get around to fixing these.)

+--> Using the tool too many times causes 429 Errors as you have made too many request in a short time using your IP.

+---> Add a limit or cool down.

+--> FFNet specific error regarding special symbols and other languages when downloading/constucting the fic.

+---> Doesnt like Russian at all and will corrupt characters.
+Also causes errors with things like checkmark symbols.